 Most spinal disc problems are symptomatic, they are often painful and restrict your movement.

-Sometimes however their may be no pain associated with a disc problem, although there may be different signs, numbness, pins and needles and weakness.
+Sometimes there may be no pain associated with a disc problem, however there may be different signs such as numbness, pins and needles and weakness.

 What causes a disc injury?

 The spinal discs are made of very hard cartilage with a softer jelly-like fluid in the middle of the cartilage that acts as the shock absorbers for the spine.
 The discs separate the vertebrae and allow the spine to move and flex.
 The discs also allow the spinal nerves to exit from the spinal cord.
 The integrity of the foramen where the nerve passes through is maintained by the height of the discs.
 The higher the disc height the better.
 These spinal nerves convey messages from the brain to the body and the body to the brain.

 The main injury to the discs occurs after repeated inappropriate bending, lifting and twisting.
 It is important to realize though, discs do not lose their integrity or become subject to injury over night, it is usually over a long period of time, where the spine has been functioning poorly and the vertebrae have lost their normal range of movement.
 This increases the pressure on the discs; it decreases the integrity of the cartilage in the disc making it more susceptible to splitting or bulging and can be caused through even simple movements such as bending, twisting, coughing or sneezing.